Al3zama1/swe-notes/CCNA/14 - VLANs Part Two.md

 ![multilayer switch inter vlan routing](./img/multilayer-switch-inter-vlan-routing.png)
 * PC in VLAN 20 sees that its target is in a different subnet, therefore it will communicate with its default gateway.
 	* The default gateway for VLAN 20 is SVI with IP 192.168.1.126.
-* SW2 will see that the destination IP belongs in the subnet associated with VLAN 10, therefore forward the frame to VLAN 10.
+* SW2 will see t     hat the destination IP belongs in the subnet associated with VLAN 10, therefore forward the frame to VLAN 10.
 Effectively carrying out inter-VLAN routing.
 * It is assumed that SW2 already has the mac address from the destination PC in its mac address table.
 Otherwise, the switch would have flooded VLAN 10 to find it.
 #### Communication Outside the LAN
 The example below shows the process of communication between two devices that are not in the same LAN.